hwipl/blog/drafts/tc-bpf_from_c/README.md

 ```

 The options attribute is netlink routing attribute of type `TCA_OPTIONS` and
-contains the other bpf attributes.
+contains the other BPF attributes.

 ```c
 /* add options attribute */